Risk sharing, measuring variability, and distortion riskmetrics: Preliminaries

-Assume that $(\Omega,\mathcal F,\p)$ is an atomless probability space, where almost surely equal random variables are treated as identical.
+Assume that $(\Omega,\mathcal F,\p)$ is an atomless probability space where almost surely equal random variables are treated as identical.
+When $X(\omega)$ appears, it does not matter which version we choose.
 Let $\X$ be a set of random variables on this space.
 For simplicity, we assume throughout that $\X=L^\infty$, the set of essentially bounded random variables, and we will inform the reader when a result can be extended to larger spaces.
 A \emph{distortion riskmetric} $\rho_h$ is the mapping from $\X$ to $\R$,